When your child's treatment stops working

 End of life care - children; Palliative care - children; Advance care planning - children

 Sometimes even the best treatments are not enough to stop cancer.
 Your child's cancer may have become resistant to anti-cancer drugs.
-It may have come back or kept growing despite treatment.
+It may have come back or kept growing despite several rounds of treatment.
 This can be a difficult time for you and your family as you make decisions about ongoing treatment and what comes next.

 What it Means When Treatment Stops Working